cerminar/ntuple-analysis/README.md

 An example of how to run it:

-`python analyzeNtuples.py -f cfg/hgctps.yaml -i cfg/datasets/ntp_v81.yaml -c tps -s doubleele_flat1to100_PU200 -n 1000 -d 0`
+`python analyzeNtuples.py -f cfg/egvalid.yaml -i cfg/datasets/ntpfp_131Xv3.yaml -p egmenu -s doubleele_flat1to100_PU200 -n 1000 -d 0`

 ## General idea

+A configuration file specifies a collection of plotters which read some data and fill a set of plots for a list of data selections.
+In case gen matching is needed the same plots are filled for all the combinations of data and gen selections.
+The ouput histograms are saved in the output file following a naming convention:

-Data are read in `collections` of objects corresponding to an `array` and are processed by `plotters` which creates set of histograms for different `selections` of the data `collections`.
+Data are represented by`collections` of objects.
+They are processed by `plotters` which creates set of histograms for different `selections` of the data `collections`.

+Histograms are saved in the output file with a name which is composed as follows:

+`<Histo class name>/<collection name>_<selection name>_<histo name>`

+In case gen matching is performed the naming convention becomes:

+`<Histo class name>/<collection name>_<selection name>_<gen collection name>_<gen selection name>_<histo name>`

+The histogram classes handle saving and reading histograms to/from file transparently.

 ### Configuration file